8

 “Shh, quietly.
 It'll run away if you startle it.
 Something nice happens if you pet it.”

 At that, Diode warily crept up on the creature from behind while Terra watched with a wide grin.
-Finally, Diode haltingly reached out to tap the horse's strong, muscled hindquarters, but as she did—the horse quickly turned and licked her cheek with its long tongue.
+Finally, she she stood on tiptoes to pat the horse's powerfully muscular hindquarters, but as she did—the horse quickly turned and licked her cheek with its long tongue.

 “Ewww!"
 Diode shivered violently and backed away.
 Terra laughed and wiped her face with a handkerchief.